 Keeping The County's Land Records Since 1870

 The Davis County Recorder is an elected official whose office and duties are mandated by the State Legislature and governed by state law.
-The main function of the office is to keep the real property (land) records for Davis County and provide the county assessor and treasurer's office with information necessary for assessment and taxation.
+The primary function of the office is to keep the real property (land) records for Davis County and provide the county assessor and treasurer's office with information necessary for assessment and taxation.

 Abstracts and many other records since 1981 are also available over the internet on a subscription basis.
 Please contact Davis County's Information Systems department at 801-451-3347 for fees and application information.